uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec09.md

----
-starttime: "Nov 1, 2021 10:05"
-subtitle: Iterative stopping criteria
+# Lecuture 09: Sparse matrices and stopping criteria
-title: Lecture 9
----

-#  Sparse Matrices
+##  Sparse Matrices

 There are two main ways in which sparse matrices can be exploited in order to obtain benefits within iterative methods.